2017 Conference USA Football Championship Game: North Texas Mean Green

-North Texas claimed its place in the title game on November 11 with a 45–10 win over UTEP.
+North Texas secured its spot in the title game on November 11 with a decisive 45–10 victory over UTEP.

 Florida Atlantic Owls

 Florida Atlantic clinched the East division on November 18 after defeating rivals FIU 52-24 in the Shula Bowl.
-The win also ensured that the Owls would host the championship game.
-At the time, FAU was 7–0 in C-USA play to North Texas' 6–1, with each team having one conference game to play.
-Although an FAU loss and North Texas win would have left the teams tied, the Owls held the tiebreaker with a head-to-head win over the Mean Green during the season.
+The win also guaranteed that the Owls would host the championship game.
+At the time, FAU held a 7–0 record in Conference USA play, while North Texas stood at 6–1, with both teams having one conference game remaining.
+Even if FAU lost and North Texas won, resulting in a tie, the Owls held the head-to-head tiebreaker thanks to their regular-season victory over the Mean Green.

 Aftermath

-North Texas went on to play in the 2017 New Orleans Bowl, losing to Troy.
-Florida Atlantic went on to play in the 2017 Boca Raton Bowl, defeating Akron.
+North Texas advanced to the 2017 New Orleans Bowl, where they were defeated by Troy.
+Florida Atlantic participated in the 2017 Boca Raton Bowl, securing a victory over Akron.

 If the winner of the C-USA Championship Game was one of the highest in the rankings of the "Group of Five" conferences, the team could have been placed in the College Football Playoff or a "New Year's Six" bowl.
 Otherwise, the conference champion would supposedly choose which game to attend, from those with ties to the conference.
 However, FAU athletic director Pat Chun said that FAU did not choose the Boca Raton Bowl, but that FAU was told where to go by the conference.